Luis Miró Quesada

-Luis Joaquín Miró-Quesada de la Guerra (1880-1976) was a Peruvian journalist and politician in the early 20th century.
-He was the mayor of Lima from 1916 to 1918, Minister of Foreign Affairs (1931) and director of El Comercio.
+Luis Joaquín Miró-Quesada de la Guerra (1880–1976) was a Peruvian journalist and politician in the early 20th century.
+He was the mayor of Lima from 1916 to 1918 and the Minister of Foreign Affairs in 1931.
+He was also the director and editor of the influential newspaper El Comercio.

 He studied at Universidad Mayor de San Marcos.

 Biography

 His father was José Antonio Miró Quesada, owner of the daily newspaper El Comercio, and his mother was Matilde de la Guerra Gorostide.